GetStream/stream-video-swift/docusaurus/docs/iOS/ui/ui-overview.md

 let streamVideoUI = StreamVideoUI(streamVideo: streamVideo)
 ```

-It's important to initalize the client early in your app's lifecycle, and as soon as your user is logged in.
+It's important to initialize the client early in your app's lifecycle, and as soon as your user is logged in.
 If you try to display a view without the `StreamVideoUI` object being created, you will receive a crash.

 ## Customization options